Menu

 (great aunt)

-Puyi (7 February 1906 – 17 October 1967) was the final emperor of China, reigning as the eleventh and final monarch of the Qing dynasty.
-He was later ruler of the puppet state of Manchukuo under the Empire of Japan from 1934 to 1945.
-He became emperor at the age of two in 1908, but was forced to abdicate in 1912 as a result of Xinhai Revolution at the age of six.
+Puyi (7 February 1906 – 17 October 1967) was the last emperor of China, reigning as the eleventh and final monarch of the Qing dynasty.
+He became emperor at the age of two in 1908, but was forced to abdicate in 1912 as a result of the Xinhai Revolution at the age of six.
 During his first reign, he was known as the Xuantong Emperor, with his era name meaning "proclamation of unity".

-In 1934, he was declared emperor of Manchukuo, prompting writer Wen Yuan-ning to quip that Puyi "holds the world's record for the number of times that any mortal may ascend and abdicate the throne."
+In 1934, he was declared emperor of Manchukuo, prompting writer Wen Yuan-ning to quip that Puyi "holds the world's record for the number of times that any mortal may ascend and abdicate the throne".
 Puyi nominally reigned under the era name "Kangde" until the end of the Second Sino-Japanese War in 1945.
 This third stint as emperor saw him as a puppet of Japan; he signed most edicts the Japanese gave him.
-During this period, he largely resided in the Salt Tax Palace, where he regularly ordered his servants beaten.
+During this period, he largely resided in the Manchukuo Imperial Palace, where he regularly ordered his servants beaten.
 His first wife's opium addiction consumed her during these years, and they were generally distant.
-He took on numerous concubines, as well as male lovers.
+He took on numerous concubines.
 With the surrender of Japan in 1945, Puyi fled the capital and was eventually captured by the Soviets who had occupied the country; he was extradited to the People's Republic of China in 1950.
 After his capture, he never saw his first wife again; she died of starvation in a Chinese prison in 1946.

 Source : Wikipedia